bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_3.rst

     :class:`~bokeh.models.annotations.Legend` in the reference guide contains a list of all available attributes for legends.

-    See :ref:`userguide_interaction_legends` in the user guide to learn about using legends to hide or mute glyphs in a plot.
+    See |interactive legends| in the user guide to learn about using legends to hide or mute glyphs in a plot.

 .. _first_steps_3_headlines: